ComputerLars/The-Syntheticist-Papers/README.md

    <p style="text-align: center; font-style: italic;">Idiotextual constitution / ibid.</p>
 </div>

-The sketches above diagram spirals nested within broader mnemonic swirls.
+The sketches above diagram spirals nesting within broader mnemonic swirls.
 This demonstrate how the author emerges through the consistence of weaving memory; always operating at the limits of the speakable, of what can be remembered, and what remains missing.
 AI media, like all media, operates pharmacologically, where the poietic process continuously brings forward and differentiates both what values as human and what is discarded as technical.
 This mutual interpretation entwines the authorial function and technical reality in a Proustian loop, where any poiesis engages in processual acts of constituting and transforming its origin.

 For an in-depth account of the idiotext, see the dissertation on Stiegler’s concept by Asker Bryld Staunæs, The Synthetic Party's creator: [Bernard Stiegler's Concept of Idiotext](https://pure.au.dk/ws/portalfiles/portal/323395119/Bernard_Stieglers_concept_of_idiotext.pdf).